openmod/openmod/docs/devdoc/concepts/permissions.md

 ## Register your own permissions
 Plugins that use custom permissions need to be registered before being checked, if they are not registered when you check them you will get an exception.

-To register your permission u need to use `IPermissionRegistry` service and follow the example:
+To register your permission you need to use `IPermissionRegistry` service and follow the example:
 ```c#
 // read the event documentation for more information about event listeners
 public class MyPlugin : OpenModUniversalPlugin